John Stokes (Conservative politician): Early life and career

 The son of Victor Romaine Stokes, a stockjobber, Stokes was educated at Haileybury College and Queen's College, Oxford.
-He stood for election as president of the Oxford University Conservative Association on a platform of support for appeasement and General Franco; he was beaten by seven votes by future Prime Minister Edward Heath.
+He stood for election as president of the Oxford University Conservative Association on a platform of support for appeasement and General Franco, but lost out by seven votes to future Prime Minister Edward Heath.
 He served as president of The Oxford Monarchists.

 During World War II Stokes served in the Royal Fusiliers, rising to the rank of Major.
 He took part in the expedition to Dakar in 1940 and was wounded in North Africa in 1943.
 From 1944-6 he served as military assistant to Major General Edward Spears and latterly Sir Terence Shone in Beirut and Damascus.